melexis/traceability-viewer/README.md

 <!-- https://docs.docker.com/engine/reference/commandline/compose_up/ -->

-After installation, copy the JSON file that contains the data to the project folder and copy the `.env.example` to `.env`.
-These environment variables requires modification.
+After installation, copy the JSON database file to this project's folder, copy the `.env.example` to `.env` and customize it.
 ```
 # copy traceability_export.json file to project folder
 cp /path/to/traceability_export.json .